UrielCh/ovh-java-sdk/README.md

         System.out.printf("%s status:%s expire on:%s\n", serviceName, service.status.toString(), sdf.format(service.expiration));
     }

-of cours you get the same results.
+you get the same results.

 # Function naming

-Calls have the same name thant they REST URL, just replace special chars by _ and postfix the result by the http method name ex:
+Java method have the same name that their REST URL, just replace special chars by _ and postfix the result by the uppercased http method ex:

     POST /telephony/{billingAccount}/conference/{serviceName}/participants/{id}/mute
+    GET  /telephony/{billingAccount}/abbreviatedNumber/{abbreviatedNumber}

 will be named:

     billingAccount_conference_serviceName_participants_id_mute_POST(billingAccount, serviceName, id, ...)
+    billingAccount_abbreviatedNumber_abbreviatedNumber_GET(billingAccount, abbreviatedNumber)

-so that you can easily guesse all the function names.
+so that you can easily guest all the function names.

+ * the namespace are removed form the method name.
+ * using the main `ApiOvh` fron `ovh-java-sdk` this called is available through `apiOvh.telephony.billingAccount_abbreviatedNumber_abbreviatedNumber_GET`

 # Services:
-all servicise are present exepth auth, that is unbunded in the main ovh-java-sdk-core.
+all servicise are present exepth auth, that is embedded in the main `ovh-java-sdk-core` artefefact.

 # Authentification

 you can use:
-- a user/password auth in your code
+- a `user`/`password` auth in your code, in this case the API generate CK on demande for 15 minutes, and renew then if needed.
-- a nic / CK
+- a `nic`/`CK`, in this case you can only use a single account. (will be available in the version 1.0)

 # About the API:
+- this api is the public version of the Api used to manage resource fron the biggest OVH customer.
+- the first version of our API had never been released for the sake of ovh.
+(We outaged OVH a couple of times with the previous version)
-- this api had been build to use multi account in the same time.
+- this api had been build to use multiple account in the same time.